michaelmunson/openapi-fastify/README.md

 - 🚀 **Type-Safe**: Full TypeScript support with automatic type inference
 - 📝 **OpenAPI Integration**: Automatic OpenAPI specification generation
 - ⚡ **Fastify Native**: Built specifically for Fastify with optimal performance
+- 🛡️ **Schema Parsing & Enforcement**: Built-in parsing and validation of query parameters and request bodies according to your OpenAPI schemas
 - 🔧 **Flexible**: Support for all HTTP methods and OpenAPI features
 - 🎯 **Simple API**: Clean and intuitive API design